awsdocs/amazon-sagemaker-developer-guide/doc_source/model-parallel-extended-features-pytorch-sharded-data-parallelism.md

 *Sharded data parallelism* is a memory\-saving distributed training technique that splits the training state of a model \(model parameters, gradients, and optimizer states\) across GPUs in a data parallel group\.

 **Note**
-This feature is available in the SageMaker model parallel library v1\.11\.0 and later\.
+Sharded data parallelism is available in the SageMaker model parallelism library v1\.11\.0 and later\.

 When scaling up your training job to a large GPU cluster, you can reduce the per\-GPU memory footprint of the model by sharding the training state over multiple GPUs\.
 This returns two benefits: you can fit larger models, which would otherwise run out of memory with standard data parallelism, or you can increase the batch size using the freed\-up GPU memory\.

 The standard data parallelism technique replicates the training states across the GPUs in the data parallel group, and performs gradient aggregation based on the `AllReduce` operation\.
 Sharded data parallelism modifies the standard data\-parallel distributed training procedure to account for the sharded nature of the optimizer states\.
 A group of ranks over which the model and optimizer states are sharded is called a *sharding group*\.
 The sharded data parallelism technique shards the trainable parameters of a model and corresponding gradients and optimizer states across the GPUs in the *sharding group*\.

 SageMaker implements sharded data parallelism through the MiCS implementation, which is discussed in the AWS blog post [Near\-linear scaling of gigantic\-model training on AWS](https://www.amazon.science/blog/near-linear-scaling-of-gigantic-model-training-on-aws)\.
 In this implementation, you can set the sharding degree as a configurable parameter, which must be less than the data parallelism degree\.
 During each forward and backward pass, MiCS temporarily recombines the model parameters in all GPUs through the `AllGather` operation\.
 After the forward or backward pass of each layer, MiCS shards the parameters again to save GPU memory\.
 During the backward pass, MiCS reduces gradients and simultaneously shards them across GPUs through the `ReduceScatter` operation\.
 Finally, MiCS applies the local reduced and sharded gradients to their corresponding local parameter shards, using the local shards of optimizer states\.
-To bring down communication overhead, the SageMaker model parallel library prefetches the upcoming layers in forward or backward pass, and overlaps the network communication with the computation\.
+To bring down communication overhead, the SageMaker model parallelism library prefetches the upcoming layers in the forward or backward pass, and overlaps the network communication with the computation\.

 The training state of the model is replicated across the sharding groups\.
 This means that before gradients are applied to the parameters, the `AllReduce` operation must take place across the sharding groups, in addition to the `ReduceScatter` operation that takes place within the sharding group\.